Opportunities for Sportsmanship at the 2016 Olympics: Hope Solo, Islam el-Shehaby, & Penny Oleksiak

 Although Egypt-Israeli relations are likely to continue for some time, it would have been a great sign that the competition between the two nations at the Olympics could have transcended the tensions, and that the two athletes could see past their differing ideologies and demonstrate the sportsmanship that the Olympics is supposed to be known for.

-16 year old Canadian swimming phenom Penny Oleksiak has regularly surprised those who have been watching the Games.
-She came into these Games a relatively unknown quantity and has suddenly become an historic athlete; she is currently the only Canadian athlete who has won four medals in one Summer Games, and the first Olympic medalist to have been born this century.
+16-year-old Canadian swimming phenom Penny Oleksiak has regularly surprised those who have been watching the Games.
+She came in as a relatively unknown quantity and has suddenly become an historic athlete.
+She is currently the only Canadian athlete who has won four medals in one Summer Games, and the first Olympic medalist to have been born this century.